Trump says he could meet North Korea’s Kim at DMZ

-OSAKA, Japan (AP) — Eyeing a history-making photo opportunity, President Donald Trump on Saturday issued a Twitter invitation to North Korea’s Kim Jong Un to join him for a hand shake during a visit to the demilitarized zone with South Korea.
+OSAKA, Japan (AP) — Eyeing a history-making photo opportunity, President Donald Trump issued a Twitter invitation Saturday to North Korea’s Kim Jong Un to meet for a handshake during a visit to the demilitarized zone with South Korea, and even expressed willingness to cross the border into the isolated nation.

 The invitation, while long rumored in diplomatic circles, still struck as an impulsive display of showmanship by a president bent on obtaining a legacy-defining nuclear accord.
-North Korea responded to offer by calling it a “very interesting suggestion.”
+North Korea responded by calling the offer a “very interesting suggestion.”

-Presidential visits to the DMZ are traditionally treated as carefully guarded secrets for security reason.
-And White House officials couldn’t immediately say whether Kim had agreed to meet with Trump.
+Presidential visits to the DMZ are traditionally treated as carefully guarded secrets for security reasons.
+White House officials couldn’t immediately say whether Kim had agreed to meet with Trump.
 The president himself claimed he wasn’t even sure Kim was in North Korea to accept the invitation.

 “All I did is put out a feeler, if you’d like to meet,” Trump said later of the message to Kim.
 He added, somewhat implausibly, that “I just thought of it this morning.”

+Trump is scheduled to fly to South Korea on Saturday after the Group of 20 summit in Japan.
+Speaking at a news conference before departing Osaka, Trump said, “I’m literally visiting the DMZ,” but added he wasn’t sure whether Kim would meet him.

+Trump said he’d “feel very comfortable” crossing the border into North Korea if Kim shows up, saying he’d “have no problem” becoming the first U.S. president to step over into North Korea while he is there.

-Shortly before the breakfast, Trump tweeted his invitation for Kim to meet him there.
+His comments followed hours after Trump asked for Kim to meet him there.
 “If Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!” he wrote.

 It was not immediately clear what the agenda, if any, would be for the potential third Trump-Kim meeting.
 Trump predicted that, “If he’s there we’ll see each other for two minutes.”
 Still, such a spectacle would present a valuable propaganda victory for Kim, who, with his family, has long been denied the recognition they sought on the international stage.

-Despite Trump’s comments Saturday, he had told The Hill newspaper in an interview this week that he would be visiting the DMZ and said “he might” meet with Kim.
+Despite Trump’s comments Saturday, he had told The Hill newspaper in an interview this week that he would be visiting the DMZ and “might” meet with Kim.
 The paper reported it had withheld Trump’s comments, citing security concerns by the White House.

+The North’s First Vice Foreign Minister Choe Son Hui said the meeting, if realized, would serve as “another meaningful occasion in further deepening the personal relations between the two leaders and advancing the bilateral relations.”

 Trump’s summit with Kim in Vietnam earlier this year collapsed without an agreement for denuclearizing the Korean Peninsula.
 He became the first sitting U.S. president to meet with the leader of the isolated nation last year in Singapore, where they signed a broad agreement to bring the North toward denuclearization.